masoomulhaqs/mk-3Dcarousel/README.md

 # mk-3Dcarousel
-An attempt to create 3D slider using JQUERY.
+This is a create 3D Image Carousel using JQUERY.